Kyiv Metro: Contactless cards

 Contactless (RFID-based, MIFARE Classic and Ultralight) cards are used to enter the metro.
 A card can be purchased for a small fee (₴15 ($0.54); refundable should one want to return the card) from cashiers and loaded for up to 50 trips at once (so that not to exceed the 100-ride limit).
 There is a special gradual scale of prices, such that every tenth purchased access (bought once) makes every previous one cheaper by ₴0.30.
 To clarify, the first 9 ride accesses cost the standard amount, whereas for 10-19 rides, the price for each one is ₴7.70; for 20-29 rides, ₴7.40; and so on.
 Thus, loading the card with 50 rides costs only ₴6.50 ($0.23) per ride.

 The passenger can also pay for the fare using a bank card.
 MasterCard PayPass and Visa PayWave cards are accepted.
 Google Pay and Apple Pay can also be used.

 The cards can be recharged either by a cashier or by using a terminal.
-The terminals accept hryvnia paper bills in denominations of 1 to 50 UAH, but do not return change; instead, they refill the card for the maximum possible number of rides given the sum of money deposited into the machine, and store the remainder in the system, to be used at next refill.
+The terminals accept hryvnia paper bills in denominations of ₴1 to ₴50, but do not return change; instead, they refill the card for the maximum possible number of rides given the sum of money deposited into the machine, and store the remainder in the system, to be used at next refill.

-Monthly or 2 week passes with unlimited rides (₴380 ($13.46) per month) or a limited number of rides (62 or 46 rides per month, or half of it for 15 days, with the fare of ₴3.87 and ₴4.13 per ride, respectively) can also be purchased.
+Monthly or two-week passes with unlimited rides (₴380 ($13.46) per month) or a limited number of rides (62 or 46 rides per month, or half of it for 15 days, with the fare of ₴3.87 and ₴4.13 per ride, respectively) can also be purchased.
 A seven-minute second-use lockout is imposed for all unlimited cards to prevent abuse.
 Quarterly and yearly tickets were used until December 2009, when they stopped being released because they generated an estimated ₴115.6 million (about $14.5 million) of losses annually.

 From the late 1990s until the early 2000s, monthly unlimited metro passes with a magnetic strip were used.
 Due to reliability and counterfeiting issues, these were phased out in favor of RFID cards.